7 Ways to Improve Bone Health

 Incorporating Weight-Bearing Activities Into Your Routine

-Spend about 30 minutes sharing tweet bone health facts with friends during walks outdoors every day.
+1. Spend about 30 minutes sharing tweet bone health facts with friends during daily walks outdoors.

-If possible try sports like tennis or basketball that involve jumping movements enhancing overall agility besides boosting skeletal robustness.
+3. If possible, try sports like tennis or basketball that involve jumping movements, enhancing overall agility and boosting skeletal robustness.

 Remember: Regularity matters.
-Consistency will not only enhance muscle tone but also promote better sleep patterns reducing stress levels and factors indirectly contributing towards improved skeletal well-being over time.
+Consistency will enhance muscle tone and promote better sleep patterns, reducing stress levels and factors indirectly contributing towards improved skeletal well-being over time.

 Trace Minerals' Contribution to Bone Density